UPTO 35% off on All UPSC Courses 2024-25.

 • Establishment of these terrorist organizations in the valley resulted ethnic cleansing which forced many Kashmiri Pandits to leave the valley and this resulted in demographic change in the valley.

-• Pakistan’s direct or indirect involvement in the funding and training of terrorist organizations in the Jammu and Kashmir region became major external security threat for India.
+• Pakistan’s direct or indirect involvement in the funding and training of terrorist organizations in the Jammu and Kashmir region became a major external security threat for India.

-• So, the Kashmir’s present situation is due to both the factors i.e. (internal and external).
+• So, Kashmir’s present situation is due to both the factors i.e. (internal and external).
 Lack of development, lack of education and unemployment has made Kashmiri youth easy prey for terrorists’ groups.
 The youth protest during Afzal Guru’s execution, sympathy rally for terrorist Burhan Wani shows how deep the radicalization has reached in Kashmir region.

 • The results which cannot be achieved by direct war can be shaped by the low intensity war.